sodonnell/bash/README.md

 dualgate_multinet.sh
 =
-The sole-purpose of this script, was to create a dual-gateway firewall/router, without having to buy a Cisco product.
+The sole-purpose of this script, was to create a dual-gateway firewall/router, without having to buy a Cisco product..

+# this script assumes sequential subnet matrix mapping, and should not include the Class C subnet of the VLAN_NIC_IP
+# i.e. 192.168.1.0/24 - 192.168.8.0/24

 Usage: ./dualgate_multinet.sh -i eth1 -a 192.168.0.254